2019 Next Generation Women in Jazz Combo Members

 Carmen Murray, drums

-Junior, San Diego School Creative and Performing Arts, San Diego, California
+Junior, San Diego School of Creative and Performing Arts, San Diego, California

 The Monterey Jazz Festival (MJF) has been committed to providing all young people with access to high-quality music education opportunities for nearly a half-century.
 In recent years, MJF has focused on encouraging and inspiring young women to participate and perform in all of its jazz education components and programs.
 To this aim, in 2019 MJF is assembling its first Next Generation Women in Jazz Combo, a parallel of the Next Generation Jazz Orchestra, MJF’s flagship excelling high school all-star big band comprised of the top high school jazz musicians in the United States and beyond.